captaindjango/PassMApp/README.md

 # Updates
 ### 2.0.0:
-* PassMApp has been migrated to a MVVM wpf application to help me test those waters too.
+* PassMApp has been migrated to a MVVM WPF application to help me test those waters too.

 * A delete button has been added so you can remove some accounts if you wish to instead of having to delete all data completely.
 ## Using the application